India keeps tight lid on Kashmir on anniversary of revoking semi-autonomy

 New Delhi has long accused Pakistan of assisting militant groups in Kashmir - a charge that Islamabad denies, saying it only provides moral and diplomatic backing to Kashmiris seeking self-determination.
 On Wednesday, militants hurled grenades at security forces in south Kashmir's Shopian in two separate attacks, police said.
 There were no casualties.

 Pakistani government officials led rallies in support of Kashmiris on Wednesday, and Prime Minister Imran Khan spoke at the legislature of the portion of Kashmir under his country's control.
 "I give its credit to my government which raised this issue internationally.
 But more than that it was because of the Kashmiris themselves.
 India had thought they would give up, but they didn't," Khan said.
-(Additional reporting by Sheree Sardar and Umar Farooq in ISLAMABAD, Tariq Naqash in MUZAFFARABAD and Devjyot Ghoshal in NEW DELHI; Writing by Devjyot Ghoshal Editing by Sanjeev Miglani, Robert Birsel and Hugh Lawson)
+(Additional reporting by Sheree Sardar and Umar Farooq in Islamabad, Tariq Naqash in Muzaffarabad, Devjyot Ghoshal in New Delhi and Michelle Nichols in New York; Writing by Devjyot Ghoshal Editing by Robert Birsel, Hugh Lawson and Leslie Adler)

 ALSO READ